opusonline/PromiseX.js/README.md

 ### PromiseX.map(values, mapFunction, [context])

 non-standard
 returns an array of PromiseX created from each value by the map function executed with optional context
+mapFunction is called as mapper(current, index, length, values) _heads-up:_ take care of errors; invalid input throws

 ```javascript
 var requestConfig = {